KATHY KORTES-MILLER, MSW, PhD

 CARLINA MARCHESE, MHSc

 Carlina Marchese completed a Specialized Honours Bachelor of Arts in Psychology and a Master of Health Sciences at Lakehead University.
-She is a Research Coordinator and Research Manager with Dr. Elaine Wiersma, and Dr. Nisha Sutherland, respectively.
-Both projects will be involving people living with dementia.
+Carlina is currently a Knowledge Broker for the Dementia and Seniors’ Mental Health division, working closely with the North West Dementia Working Group.
+Previously she was a Research Coordinator and Research Manager with Dr. Elaine Wiersma, and Dr. Nisha Sutherland, respectively.
+Both projects involved people living with dementia.
 Carlina has a passion for gerontology and working with the elderly.
 She has experience working in research, as well as front-line work with seniors.
 When not at work, Carlina enjoys going to yoga, trying new recipes, and attending the Thunder Bay Symphony Orchestra.

 STEPHANIE HENDRICKSON, RSW, MSW